Ubuntu Server Tutorials

 sudo /etc/init.d/networking restart

-and check that the bridge is working correctly
+and check that the bridge is working

 brctl show